Steinbeck-Lab/cheminformatics-microservice/docs/installation.md

 Unicorn will start the app and display the server address (usually `http://localhost:80`) and the Grafana dashboard can be accessed at `http://localhost:3000`

-You may update the docker-compose file to disable or add additional services but by default, the docker-compose file shipped with the project has the web (cheminformatics-python-microservice FAST API app), Prometheus and Grafana (logging and visualisation of metrics) services and associated volumes shared via a network.
+You may update the docker-compose file to disable or add additional services but by default, the docker-compose file shipped with the project has the web (cheminformatics-microservice FAST API app), Prometheus and Grafana (logging and visualisation of metrics) services and associated volumes shared via a network.

 ## Workers